Željko Majić

 Željko Majić (born 28 March 1963) is a Bosnian-Herzegovinian prelate of the Catholic Church who is currently the bishop of Banja Luka since March 2024.
 Before his appointment, Majić served as a vicar general of the dioceses of Mostar-Duvno and Trebinje-Mrkan from 2012 to 2021.

 Early life

-Majić was born in Drinovci near Grude to father Mihovil and mother Matija.
+Majić was born in Drinovci near Grude to Croat parents: father Mihovil and mother Matija.
 He has three brothers and two sisters.
 Majić attended elementary school in Drinovci from 1969 to 1977 and then studied at the gymnasium of the Dubrovnik Catholic seminary from 1977 to 1981.
 He then moved to Požarevac in present-day Serbia for one year of military service in the Yugoslav People's Army.
 Afterwards, he studied philosophy and theology at the High Theological School of Vrhbosna in Sarajevo from 1982 to 1988.
+Majić plays organs.

 Priesthood

 Majić was ordained as a priest of the Diocese of Mostar-Duvno in the Mostar cathedral by Bishop Pavao Žanić on 29 June 1988.
 At first, Majić was appointed as the administrator of the clerical residence in Potoci, where he served from 1988 to 1989 when he was appointed a vicar in the cathedral parish in Mostar, where he stayed until 1993.

 Majić then proceeded to study pastoral theology at the Pontifical Lateran University in Rome from 1993 to 1995, earning his MS in June 1995, with a thesis titled "Problemi pastorali nella Diocesi di Trebinje durante la dominazione ottomana e la cura pastorale di Propaganda Fide" (English: Pastoral issues in the Diocese of Trebinje during Ottoman rule and the pastoral care of the Congregation for the Propagation of the Faith).

 After returning from Rome, Majić held several priestly duties in Herzegovina.
 He continued to be a vicar in the cathedral parish in Mostar from 1995 to 1997, when he was appointed the bishop's secretary, serving from 1997 to 2000.
 In the same period as a secretary, Majić also administered the parish of Grude.
 He was then named the parish administrator in Blagaj-Buna, staying there from 2000 to 2006.

 From June 2006 till September 2012, Majić returned to Rome as vice-rector of the Pontifical Croatian College of St. Jerome.
 From November 2012 till July 2021 he served as vicar general of the dioceses of Mostar-Duvno and Trebinje-Mrkan, appointed by Bishop Ratko Perić.
 At the same time, from 2013 till 2022, Majić served as administrator of the parish of Crnač.

 In 2019 Majić was appointed the director of Caritas for the dioceses of Mostar-Duvno and Trebinje-Mrkan.